dos-group/leaf/README.md

 - **Energy-aware algorithms**: Implement dynamically adapting task placement strategies, routing policies, and other energy-saving mechanisms.
 - **Scalability**: Model the execution of thousands of compute nodes and applications in magnitudes faster than real time.

-Please visit the [documentation](https://leaf.readthedocs.io) for more information and examples on this project.
+Please visit the official [documentation](https://leaf.readthedocs.io) for more information and examples on this project.

 ## Publications